evangibson/cr_poverty/README.md

 | Head of Household Education `edjefa` | x | x |
 | Mean Age `age` |   34.3    |    34.5 |

-the characteristics of the training and test data are reasonably similar..
+In all, the training and test sets are reasonably
 ___
 ## Feature Engineering